IHE/ITI.MHD/input/pagecontent/ITI-65.md

 The Document Recipient shall transform the Bundle content into a proper message for the Given grouped Actor (e.g. the XDS Document Source using the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction).
 The Document Recipient shall create appropriate metadata from Resources in the FHIR Bundle Resource, including SubmissionSet, DocumentEntry, Folder, and Associations.

-If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "replaces" (as defined in [http://hl7.org/fhir/R4/valueset-document-relationship-type.html](http://hl7.org/fhir/R4/valueset-document-relationship-type.html) ), the corresponding RPLC Association shall be included.

-If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "transforms", the corresponding XFRM Association shall be included.

-If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "appends", the corresponding APND Association shall be included.
+If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element, the code shall be translated using the [AssociationType vs RelatesTo ConceptMap](ConceptMap-AssociationType-vs-RelatesTo.html).

 The Document Recipient shall map Folder type List Resources in the Bundle Resource to XDS Folders, as specified in [ITI TF-3: Table 4.5.1.1-1](32_fhir_maps.html#folder).
 The Document Registry may apply further constraints on Folder content and revision, for example removal of entries from Folders is not generally allowed.